kibook/s1kd-tools/tools/s1kd-instance/README.md

 Remove unused applicability annotations.

 -7, --dry-run
-Do not actually create or update any instances, only print the file names of instances that would be created or updated.
+Do not actually create or update any instances.
+This can be combined with options like -5 (--print) or -0 (--print-non-applic) to print information about what objects would/would not be created or updated, but nothing will actually be written out.

 -8, --reapply
 Automatically reapply the applicability of the source object when